 Retirement in the Philippines offers some of the best places to live.
 These places make living in the Philippines more fruitful.
-Vibrant culture, nature and modern living, beaches and unusual travel destinations await Filipino and foreign retirees.
+Vibrant culture, nature and modern living, beaches and unusual travel destinations await Filipino retirees.

 You can find prime spots even if you are on budget retirement.
 Demand for good locations pushes real estate prices up but it is surprising to find bargains even in big cities.
 Read here why Philippine real estate is a bargain.

 Moving to the Philippines makes you within reach of the things that you miss most about being in the country.

 So, with 120 cities, how will you spot the best places in the Philippines?
 Taking a quick survey is the best way to do it.
 No, this is not a survey of properties or houses for sale in the Philippines.
 Not yet.

 MoneySense magazine listed top 20 'places to live' in one of its issues.
 It derived the list from surveys on human development and competitiveness ranking of cities in the Philippines by the Human Development Network (HDN) and the Asian Institute of Management (AIM) Policy Center in that order.